Andrew Ridgeley looks back with fondness at George Michael

 The book also deals with more weighty subjects, like how their lives changed as tabloids stalked the pair and that during the band’s life Michael realized he was gay but remained closeted.
 It was a business decision to stay there.

 “He felt it would undermine us and our chances of success.
-And it was very important to both of us that Wham! was a success that we wished for,” said Ridgeley.
+And it was very important to both of us that Wham! was a success that we wished for,” Ridgeley said.
 “It was tough for him.
 There’s no doubt about that.
 And it caused him a great deal of discomfort.”

 Ridgeley met a 13-year-old Michael — born Georgios Panayiotou to a Cypriot family — in 1975, at school in Hertfordshire, England.
 They quickly bonded over a shared sense of humor and music, both loving Queen, Elton John and David Bowie.